Sawangg/PokemonIUT/README.md

 # PokemonIUT

 ## Day 1
-Starting with a new project and setting up the basics of the game with some trivial graphics
+Started with a new project and added the basics of the game with some trivial graphics

 ![](https://i.imgur.com/p7y0Rj8.png)